Coal phase-out: Finland

 In November 2016, the Finnish government presented a plan to parliament that includes phasing out coal by 2030.
 In 2019, Finland enacted a ban of coal use for energy purposes starting on 1 May 2029, ahead of the 2030 schedule discussed earlier.
 As of 2020, coal represented only 4.4% of electricity generated in the country.
 Finland is a founding member of the Powering Past Coal Alliance along 18 other countries.

+In 2023, 18 years after the beginning of the construction and after extreme increases in cost, Unit 3 of Olkiluoto Nuclear Power Plant started producing electricity.

 France

 On 30 December 2017, Emmanuel Macron signed a law planning the end of fossil-fuel extraction in French territories.

-The French government intends to close or convert the nation's last four coal plants by 2022.
+The French government intended to close or convert the nation's last four coal plants by 2022.

 In April 2021 the Le Havre coal plant unit was shut down.

 In December 2017, to fight against global warming, France adopted a law banning new fossil fuel exploitation projects and closing current ones by 2040 in all of its territories.
 France thus became the first country to programme the end of fossil fuel exploitation.

 In 2021, it was announced that the Cordemais Power Station would not stop burning coal until 2024.
 Previously, plans were in place to convert the power plant to biomass firing, primarily from waste materials.

 The project failed mainly due to cost reasons.
 After the power plant was shut down, the missing electrical energy was to be replaced by the new Flamanville 3 nuclear reactor.

+Reactor 3 has been synchronized on 3 December 2024.